apache/kylin/website/_dev/dev_env.md

 Note:

 * You may need to adjust the YARN configuration, allocating 3-4GB memory to YARN resource manager.
 * The JDK in the sandbox VM might be old, please manually upgrade to Java 8 (Kyin 2.5 requires Java 8).
+Relink the orginal JAVA_HOME to an new one will change the jdk version for every user.
+Otherwise, you may encounter `UnsupportedClassVersionError` exception.
+Here are some mails about this problem: [spark task error occurs when run IT in sanbox](https://lists.apache.org/thread.html/46eb7e4083fd25a461f09573fc4225689e61c0d8150463a2c0eb65ef@%3Cdev.kylin.apache.org%3E)
+**Tips:** Here is a tutorial about sandbox will be helpful.
+[Learning the Ropes of the HDP Sandbox](https://hortonworks.com/tutorial/learning-the-ropes-of-the-hortonworks-sandbox)

 ## Environment on the dev machine